Booted Racket Tail Hummingbird Close Up

 The weather in Ecuador is always comfortable.
 Temperatures range from 50 to 80 degrees Fahrenheit (10 to 27 Celsius), depending on elevation.

 Ecuador’s hummingbird lodges cater specifically to photographers.
-Their time-tested processes attract rare and diverse groups of hummingbirds, allowing guests to photograph many different species without having to travel too far.
+Their time-tested processes attract rare and diverse groups of hummingbirds, allowing guests to photograph many different species in nature without having to travel too far.

 How do you photograph hummingbirds?